rtgarden/minecraftacademy/minecart/rails.md

  minecart chest powered by a furnace by minecart which delivers materials through a hopper to a chest in your station

+some players have developed elaborate systems of item sorting in these special sections of their station

 Making Railways with powered and detector rails:
 ===============================================